-Hello!
-My name is Christopher Marcus and I’m the creator of a handful of linked short story / short story cycle projects – one of which you have stumbled upon here.
+My name is Christopher Marcus and I’m the creator of the two linked short story projects – linkedshortstories.com and shortstorycycles.com.

 If you have arrived here of your own free will you probably have at least some idea of what a linked short story collection / short story cycle is, but just in case allow me to quote Forrest Ingram, who was the first modern writer to name and analyze the form: